merchise/xotl.tools/docs/source/xoutil/context.rst

    In future releases of xoutil, we plan to provide a way to inject a "process" identity manager so that other frameworks be easily integrated.

+   .. versionchanged:: 1.7.1 Changed the test about ``greenlet``.
+Instead of
+      testing for `greenlet` to be importable, test it is imported already.

    .. versionchanged:: 1.6.9 Added direct greenlet isolation and removed the
       need for `gevent.local`:mod:.